Dental Core Build-up – Handling Reimbursement Challenges

 • Claims may also be denied if the dental plan’s consultant indicates that the tooth has a poor prognosis.
 In addition, claims for abrasion and attrition are typically denied.

-Knowing when to bill for a core build up has proved to be somewhat challenging in the dental world.
+Knowing when to bill for a core build up has proved to be somewhat challenging for dentists.
 As CDT codes are subject to frequent changes (which are often difficult to understand), billing and coding for various dental procedures, such as the D2950, and getting claims approved can also be quite complex.
 Claim denials can have a significant impact on patients and dentists.
 Dental practices, in such situations, can rely on outsourced dental billing services to overcome these challenges.
 It is very important for dental practices to understand the common billing and coding points that can largely affect their bottom-line.

 Applicable CDT Codes

-Dental billing services provided by experienced by dental billing companies are a great support for practices to meet their billing and claim submission requirements.
+Dental billing services provided by an experienced dental billing company are a great support for practices to meet their billing and claim submission requirements.
 Such companies will provide the services of skilled AAPC-certified coders and expert billing specialists who can ensure that your practice has fewer unresolved dental claims.

 Amber Darst